gvwilson/fiction/iffy/index.md

-Iffy's jaw dropped as the air behind the desk shimmered to reveal a tall man in a formal black turtleneck, slightly stooped with age but still strong, his face exactly the one in the picture that hung in the Sandhu's grocery store---exactly like the faces of his two clones who had occupied similar offices in Halley and Paddington South for almost a hundred years.
+Iffy's jaw dropped as the air behind the desk shimmered to reveal a tall man in a formal black turtleneck, slightly stooped with age but still strong, his face exactly the one in the picture that hung in the Sandhu's grocery store—exactly like the faces of his two clones who had occupied similar offices in Halley and Paddington South for almost a hundred years.